Updated: Aug 28

 Increase Your Chances For A Successful Personal Injury Settlement in Los Angeles.

 All states set limitations on the amount of time you have to file a civil court case after having sustained some kind of injury.
-A statute of limitations is called this kind of rule, and depending on the kind of case you are filing, there are various deadlines.
+Depending on the claim you're filing under California Personal Injury Laws, these deadlines and limitations can vary.
+Hence, why it's crucial that you contact a California Personal Injury Attorney ASAP.

 Filing Deadline for California Personal Injury Cases

-In California, two years from the date of the incident, the statute of limitations on personal injury cases gives an injured party to go to court and file a complaint against someone that may be at fault.
+According to the California Statute of Limitations, you'll have two years from the time of the accident to file claims under California Personal Injury Laws.
 The court will refuse to review your personal injury case at any point in the future if you fail to retain legal representation and file a claim within the two-year timeframe, and your right to compensation will be lost.
-There are specific circumstances that could prolong the date or influence when the "clock" restriction law begins to operate.
+However, in some cases, there are specific circumstances that could prolong or affect the time restrictions.

 Section 335.1 of the California Code of Civil Procedure can be found in the California statute of limitations on personal injury cases.